2009 Aaron's 499: Race recap

 During the pit stops, Scott Speed stayed out for a lap to claim the lead from Kyle Busch, but returned it to him when he pitted on lap 45.
 The race restarted on lap 46 with Busch leading.
 Busch led for two laps before being passed by Earnhardt Jr. on lap 48.
 Earnhardt Jr. and Martin Truex Jr. had such a run that they were able to get a few seconds ahead of the main pack.
 Eanrhardt Jr. led until he was passed by Matt Kenseth on the inside on lap 50.
 Kenseth led for three laps before Earnhardt Jr. repassed him.
 Earnhardt Jr. continued to lead for the next seven laps.
-On lap 60, the fourth caution waved when Kurt Busch spun out in the tri-oval after being touched in the left-rear by David Stremme. his spin happened in exactly the same spot that Waltrip's pin happened in to bring out the previous caution.
+On lap 60, the fourth caution waved when Kurt Busch spun out in the tri-oval after being touched in the left-rear by David Stremme.
+Busch's spin happened in exactly the same spot that Waltrip's spin happened in to bring out the previous caution.
 He also saved his car.
-During this caution, Kevin Harvick, Jeff Gordon, and Kasey Kahne all returned to the track multiple laps down after repairs from the big crash.
+During this caution, Kevin Harvick, Jeff Gordon, and Kasey Kahne all returned to the track multiple laps down after repairs from the lap 7 crash.
 Under the caution, Jeff Burton received the free pass.
 Waltrip led for a lap during the caution before pitting and giving the lead to Martin Truex Jr. At the restart on lap 64, Truex Jr. led the field to the green flag.

 The Top 4 drivers — Truex Jr.; Sadler; Earnhardt Jr.; and Kyle Busch —were able to get a strong start and pull away from the lead pack.
 Truex Jr. led until he was passed on the inside by Hamlin on lap 75.
 Two laps later, Montoya took the lead.
 He led for one lap before being passed by Earnhardt Jr., who had a shove from David Stremme.
 Two laps later, Jimmie Johnson claimed the lead with a shove from Earnhardt Jr. Johnson led for one lap before being passed by Hamlin.
 On lap 82, Earnhardt Jr. and his JR Motorsports driver Brad Keselowski got together on the back straightaway and went below the yellow line.
 Though Earnhardt Jr. was able to blend back into the field, Keselowski ended up losing the draft and fell all the way to the back of the lead pack.
 On lap 83, Sam Hornish Jr. took the lead.